 What is the "typical" response to PRP?

-Research and clinical experience suggest that PRP can successfully treat pain from chronic degeneration and tears of tissue tendons, and pain from mild to moderate joint articular cartilage degeneration.
+Research and clinical experience suggest that PRP can successfully treat pain from chronic degeneration and tears of tissue tendons and pain from mild to moderate joint articular cartilage degeneration.
 It is important to understand that PRP isn't a miracle cure.
-Dr. Lehman sees a pretty high percentage of patients get over 50% relief though.
+Dr. Lehman sees a pretty high percentage of patients finding relief.
 For a minimally invasive procedure for injuries/conditions that are notoriously hard to heal, that's pretty impressive.
 Technique and ultrasound guidance is essential to the accuracy of placement and enhancing the efficacy of the injection.

 What if I don’t get a good enough response with PRP treatment?